Frequently Asked Questions

 Do you offer financial assistance?

 Yes, there are many options to explore with us.
 If you are a student, ask your parents to call us for more information.
-The Financial Resources page provides an overview of various programs and we can discuss fully by phone or during your visit.
+The Financial Assistance website page provides an overview of various programs and we can discuss all options fully by phone or during your visit.

 Communication and Visiting